 None of the above are found within the meat of birds (or amphibians or reptiles) because the biomechanical system is relatively simple and relatively rigid- all motion is directly tied to one of five spinal areas by tendons, and all spinal action is directly transmitted to the desired limb.
 As such, all amphibians, reptiles, and birds can be said to be fully efficient by default.
 There is no biomechanical intermediary between the spinal muscles and the limbs (other than tendons which are essentially direct connections), so barring injury, all spinal action is transmitted fully efficiently to the desired limb/ appendage.

 So why are marbling, silverskin, and gristle are all to be found in the meat of mammals where are they are absent in the meat of other classes of tetrapods?
-Because of a primary evolution of mammals, the fascia.
+How did the smooth, light muscles of fish evolve into the dense, chewy, fibrous tissues of mammals?
+Through a primary evolution of mammals, the fascia.

-“Fascia (I use the term in the plural form) form the network of tissue that surrounds and encases internal organs, muscles, and skin.
+“Fascia (I use the term in the plural) form the network of tissue that surrounds and encases internal organs, muscles, and skin.
 They exist on 3 planes- the superficial, the deep, and the internal.
-The superficial layers’ musculature is autonomously controlled (think goosebumps, or when you scare your cat).
-The deep fascia show both voluntary and involuntary action and are directly connected to striated muscle tissue.”
+The superficial layers’ musculature is autonomously controlled [(picture goosebumps, or a scared cat)].
+Deep fascia show both voluntary and involuntary action and are directly connected to striated muscle tissue.”

 This matrix is dynamic- it responds to injury by interjecting itself to protect an injured area.
 It is also dynamic in that it grows and changes shape in response to behavior and conditions.
 While two geese from the same flock will move in a virtually identical manner, two identical human twins- sharing the exact same DNA- often move very differently (consider Ronde and Tiki Barber for example).
 This is because the fascia are constantly shifting in response to changing behaviors/ conditions.